MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 In this lab, we will:

-+ Task 1: Use the existed resource groups and deploy resources to resource groups
++ Task 1: Use the existing resource groups and deploy resources to resource groups
 + Task 2: Move resources between resource groups
 + Task 3: Implement and test resource locks